mehmetkadriumay/osduonrp/docs/docs/install.md

   D ---->|No| F[Installed!];
 ```

+- Currently CI Butler only supports minikube with Docker and deploying to Docker-Desktop's built-in kubernetes.
+- Both are easy to use options and use the same basic commands to install, use and delete.
+- Using Kubernetes in Docker Desktop sometimes performs a little better since you have one less level of virtualization.

+#### Deploy on Minikube
-If you intend to deploy CImpl locally you'll need the following:
+If you intend to deploy CImpl locally using minikube you'll need the following:

 1. Install [docker desktop](https://www.docker.com/products/docker-desktop/) :simple-docker:
 1. Install [helm](https://helm.sh/docs/intro/install/) :simple-helm: